frostney/talks/proposals.md

 Proposed to: ReactNext 2016
 Length: ~30 minutes
 One of the most interesting features in mobile applications are accessing the user's location and using its data to our advantage.
 We will take a look at how we would access location data, such as Bluetooth, GPS and iBeacon with React Native.
 Then we'll go into best practices and potential pitfalls with this technologies.

+### The rocky road of monorepos
+Length: ~10 minutes
+Monorepos have often stigmatized as bad practice and as such something that should be avoided at all costs.
+Still, big companies like Facebook, AirBnB and Google are actively using monorepos to manage their projects.
+In the open source world, monorepos have become more popular as well with Babel being the most prominent example.
+We'll dive into why monorepos might have this bad reputation and go into where it makes sense to have monorepos, talk about their advantages and their shortcomings.
+We'll also look into what tooling solutions are available - especially in a JavaScript context.